-ELT 105 Electro-Mechanical Drafting (1-6)
+ELT 105 Electro-Mechanical 3 hrs.
+Drafting (1-6)

-Drafting fundamentals and techniques with introduction to electronic and mathematical symbols, basic circuitry, electronic devices and fabrication processes.
-This background culminates in the design and construction of an individual and a course project.
+Introduces drafting fundamentals and techniques with introduction to schematic, printed circuit board layout and flat patterns.
+This study of symbols, schematics and fabrication processes culminates in the design and construction of an individual and/or group project.